Updated on 2024-06-27 GMT+08:00

 Configuring Multi-VPC Access

 VPC provisions an isolated virtual network environment defined and managed by yourself, improving the security of cloud resources and simplifying network deployment.
-When using SFS, a file system and the associated ECSs need to belong to the same VPC for file sharing.
+When using SFS to share files, a file system and the cloud servers need to run in the same VPC.

-In addition, VPC can use network access control lists (ACLs) to implement access control.
+In addition, VPC can use network access control lists (ACLs) for access control.
 A network ACL is an access control policy system for one or more subnets.
-Based on inbound and outbound rules, it determines whether data packets are allowed in or out of any associated subnet.
+Based on inbound and outbound rules, the network ACL determines whether data packets are allowed in or out of any associated subnet.
 In the VPC list of a file system, each time an authorized address is added and corresponding permissions are set, a network ACL is created.

 For more information about VPC, see the Virtual Private Cloud.